jospete/obsidize-rx-map/README.md

 3. store state mutation
 4. store state selectors updated

-But rather uses a simple observable datastructure called ```RxEntityMap``` that acts as a "slice" of your complete store:
+But rather uses a simple observable datastructure called ```RxEntityMap``` that acts as a "slice" of your database:

 1. create a long-lived ```RxEntityMap``` instance per entity type that you want to track (i.e. "User", "Product", "ProductOrder", etc.)
 2. subscribe to ```RxEntityMap.changes``` as needed to watch any number of entities by id (or just watch the entire collection)